 - Pinteresty Parent: Share your Pinterest page and a curriculum pacing guide with a crafty parent and have him/her send you pins tied to current learning topics.
 When you see a winning idea, invite the parent in to assist with the carry-out to avoid yet another epic Pinterest fail ( I speak from experience).

 - Reading Tutor: Arrange for a few parents to come in during your small-group reading block to listen to students read.
-Provide developmentally appropriate texts as well as comprehension and word attack strategy resources for them to reinforce during this extra independent reading time.
+Provide developmentally appropriate texts (such as decodable for beginning readers) and sight word resources for them to reinforce during this extra independent reading time.

 - Party Planners: Integrate learning into each seasonal/holiday party.
 Communicate possible ideas to your room parents or volunteers and let them have at it!